Are you worried you are chasing futile social status, or meaningless trappings of power?

 But Erasmus ends as suddenly as it starts.
 And I plunged into the abysses of a post-pond emptiness.
 You might even say I got into a long term relationship with another Erasmus girl in an unconscious effort to hold on to that life.

-The Small Pond Mindset Cycle
+The Big Fish, Small Pond Cycle

 We don’t join a pond already with a Small Pond Syndrome.
 We grow a small pond mindset with exposure, initial excitement and growing investment.